itsharshsrivastava/485-relay-uart/README.md

 ## Features

 - Configures UART with a baud rate of 9600, no parity, 1 stop bit, and 8 data bits.
-- Sends specific hex codes to turn on and off channels connected via UART.
+- Sends specific hex codes to turn on and off relay channels connected via UART.
 - Includes small delays to ensure signal integrity.

 ## Requirements